vmishenev/kotlin-web-site/docs/topics/basic-types.md

 //sampleEnd
 }
 ```

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

 To concatenate strings, use the `+` operator.
-This also works for concatenating strings with values of other types, as long
+This also works for concatenating stngs with values of other types, as long
 as the first element in the expression is a string:

 ```kotlin